Starting your day on the right foot: morning routine with Ayurveda

 - Maple syrup

-Preparation: Warm a teaspoon of the ghee in a small saucepan and briefly roast the ginger and turmeric with the porridge oats.
+Warm a teaspoon of the ghee in a small saucepan and briefly roast the ginger and turmeric with the porridge oats.
 Add the oat milk, water and raisins.
-Let the porridge simmer, stirring, for about five minutes until nice and creamy.
+Stir the porridge for approx. Simmer for 5 minutes until a creamy porridge is formed.
 Reduce the heat, cover and let it simmer gently.

 Meanwhile cut your apples into bite-sized pieces.
 Melt a teaspoon of ghee in another saucepan and cook the apples in it until soft.
 Flavour with cinnamon.